Howletts Hut Upgrade

-Howletts Hut is one of the most historic club huts in the country which has been a welcome refuge for trampers and hunters for over 60 years.
-The snug location on the Daphne Ridge in Ruahine Forest Park first had a hut built there in 1893 by local botanist and school teacher William Howlett.
-This hut lasted until 1930 and in 1958 the Heretaunga Tramping Club built the current hut one to replace it.
-It has been lovingly maintained by them ever since and over the years it has had small upgrades but largely retains its original shape and character.
+Howletts Hut is one of the most historic club huts in the country, and has served as welcome refuge for trampers and hunters for over 80 years.
+It's located in a snug location on Daphne Ridge in Ruahine Forest Park.
+The first hut to occupy the site was built by local botanist and school teacher William Howlett in 1893-4.
+Howlett's hut lasted until 1930, and was replaced by a second hut built by the Ruahine Tramping Club (RTC) in 1940, with help from the Heretaunga Tramping Club.
+After the RTC disestablished, the Heretaunga Tramping Club took over the hut, and undertook a major renovation in 1979-1980.
+Club members have lovingly maintained the hut ever since, and made several small upgrades over the years, but have largely retained its original shape and character.

 In Round 6 the club applied to the Backcountry Trust for funding to upgrade the bench to a new stainless steel one.
 In February 2018 John Montgomerie with a couple of others from the club flew in with the new bench and some more fuel for the heating in the hut.
 The old galv bench was stripped off and the new bench fitted and glued down to the existing frame.